codex-storage/codex-contracts-eth/Readme.md

 The deployment script will use `contractAt` from Hardhat Ignition to retrieve the existing contract instead of deploying a new one.

+When deploying to other network then Hardhat localhost's, you have to specify the Proxy's owner address using the env. variable `PROXY_ADMIN_ADDRESS`.
+This account then can perform upgrades to the contract.

 The deployment files are kept under version control [as recommended by Hardhat](https://hardhat.org/ignition/docs/advanced/versioning), except the build files, which are 18 MB.

 Running the prover